wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 > **Permissions**
 >
-> In order to use the "PUT /certs" endpoint, you must be a SysAdmin on Server 2.
+> To use the "PUT /certs" endpoint, you must be a SysAdmin on Server 2.
 >
-> * If your Server 2 instance is an On-Premises installation of WebAccess/DMP, then there will be a SysAdmin user within your organisation.
+> * If your Server 2 instance is an On-Premises installation of WebAccess/DMP, there will be a SysAdmin user within your organization.
 >
-> * If your Server 2 instance is the public cloud installation of WebAccess/DMP (www.wadmp.com), then only the Advantech SysAdmin has permission to perform this step.
+> * If your Server 2 instance is the public cloud installation of WebAccess/DMP (www.wadmp.com), only Advantech SysAdmin has permission to perform this step.

 > **Optional step**
 >
-> If you used the `openssl s_client` command earlier, you can run it again now and you should find the new client CA(s) listed under "Acceptable client certificate CA names".
+> If you used the `openssl s_client` command earlier, you could rerun it now, and you should find the new client CA(s) listed under "Acceptable client certificate CA names".

 ### Step 3: Trigger a new Bootstrap procedure